 In the 1920s, the most valuable cocktail rings featured bold designs with large diamonds and other precious gemstones such as emeralds, sapphires and rubies set in gold or platinum and surrounded by pave diamonds.
 Usually, these large rings were worn on any finger except for the left ring finger which was reserved for engagement and wedding rings.

-Nowadays, due to the decreasing availability and extremely high price of large gemstones, cocktail rings are limited in some ways.
+The bigger and more flashy, the better when it comes to statement rings.
+However nowadays, due to the decreasing availability and extremely high price of large gemstones, cocktail rings are limited in some ways.
 Instead of precious gemstones there are used other gems available in large sizes such as quartz, tourmaline, topaz, opal and other.

 On the other hand, possibilities for cocktail rings have increased due to innovative techniques to create an endless variety of designs.
 This also means that large central gems are no longer necessary since small closely set gems (pavé setting) can create a bold and dramatic effect as well.

 There has never been such a wide choice of cocktail rings as nowadays.
 Modern designs feature all the colours of rainbow and every style imaginable.
 It is a wonderful addition to a jewellery collection for those who like to make a bold statement.